-One of the most valuable resources available to you and your company does not appear on the balance sheet: meaningful business relationships.
+One of the most valuable resources available to you and your company doesn't show up on a balance sheet: strong business relationships.
+But let's be clear.
+Building business relationships that last doesn't happen by accident.
+Much like any meaningful connection, it takes time, effort, and intentionality.

 If your job has anything to do with selling, then nurturing and building business relationships will be the one critical factor determining your career trajectory.